 I Saw an Airliner Hovering!

-There are many videos trending online where an airliner seems to be hovering as they near landing.
+There are many videos trending online where an airliner seems to be hovering as they near the landing.
 You may have experienced this too, but it’s all an optical illusion.

-Humans are poor at judging speeds of objects at great distances.
-It all boils down to the fact that we perceive speeds of objects using angular velocity, not their actual speed.
+Humans are poor at judging the speeds of objects at great distances.
+It all boils down to the fact that we perceive the speeds of objects using angular velocity, not their actual speed.
 This means our brains estimate speed by how fast an object moves across our cone of vision.

 A plane moving at landing speeds of, say, 150 knots would zoom right across your cone of vision in seconds if it were right in front of you.
 The same plane would take minutes to cross your cone of vision at longer distances as the cone becomes bigger with an increase in distance.
 The plane thus appears to be going much slower.

 The phenomenon of hovering airliners usually occurs when the observer is moving in a car and the plane is landing in the opposite direction.
-The eye tries to keep the plane in it’s center of vision, creating a resting point where nothing seems to be moving as the angular momentum is too small to be perceptible.
+The eye tries to keep the plane in its center of vision, creating a resting point where nothing seems to be moving as the angular momentum is too small to be perceptible.
 The two illusions make the plane appear motionless.

 Objects in the foreground, like trees moving backward as the car moves forward, and massive clouds in the background at greater distances that appear to move along with the car work to make the plane appear even more motionless.